gep13/gep13/input/blog/use-a-windows-azure-blob-storage-account-with-your-wordpress-blog.md

 Title: Use a Windows Azure Blob Storage account with your WordPress blog
 Published: 8/2/2012
 Tags:
-- Azure
+- azure
-- Blob
+- blob
-- Storage Account
+- storage account
-- WordPress
+- wordpress
 ---

 Hot on the heels of the [Windows Azure Bootcamp](http://www.gep13.co.uk/blog/windows-azure-bootcamp-uk-tech-days) that I did this weekend, I decided that I wanted to do _something_ with Windows Azure, that way I could practice what I had learnt, and begin to increase my exposure to what Windows Azure brings to the table.
 I decided that I wanted to use the Windows Azure Blob Storage to host all of the static content of my WordPress Blog, thus, _hopefully, _increasing the performance of my blog.
 What follows is a list of instructions for setting up your WordPress Blog, as well as your Windows Azure account, and also your domain registrar (in order to apply a shortened domain name to your Blob Storage Account).